• Nav Social Menu

 6. Make More Money

-This is the absolute best tip on how to live beneath your means.
-Just increase your means!
 If you are struggling to save money each month and are using debt to get by, then find ways to generate extra income.

 There are many ways to do this.
 Rent out a room, sell your unused stuff or drive with Uber or Lyft.
+Side gigs like food delivery or selling flipped items are a great way to earn money.

-You can even get a part-time, second job.
-In any case, making more money to increase your means will help get your spending in balance with your income.
+In any case, making more money to increase your means will help get your spending in balance with your income and help you achieve more financial security.

 More reading: How to Sell Gift Cards for Instant Cash